OneBodyOneFaith: History

+The LGCM used a range of mobilization strategies to advance the rights of gay Christians within and beyond the church.
+They worked to build internal unity, create a positive public image, and mobilize practical resources like volunteers and fundraising networks.
+In 1999, the LGCM published Christian Homophobia, a report alleging that the church teachings contributed to homophobic abuse in Britain.
+In this report, they argued that churches held "disproportionate influence on legislation affecting gay and lesbian people", and documented cases of clergy losing employment and housing due to their sexuality.
+They also recommended an "inclusive equal-opportunity policy", non-discriminatory language in church materials, homophobia-awareness training, access to same-sex blessings, and improved theological education on sexuality.

 The Movement was based initially in the tower of St Botolph's Church, Aldgate; however, in 1989, after a legal challenge by the Archdeacon of London, the Church Council was compelled to evict LGCM, and Oxford House, a settlement project in Bethnal Green, took them in and provided a home for the next 25 years.
 In 2015 the trustees took the decision to move out of London and relocate LGCM to a new home in Nottinghamshire.
 On 14 February 2017 LGCM and Changing Attitude England become OneBodyOneFaith, united to campaign together for the changes that we need to see for LGBTI+ people to fully embraced and for their gifts and contributions to the life and mission of the church in England to be fully realised.

 Present day

 In 2021, OneBodyOneFaith welcomed Accepting Evangelicals into the ministry and growing work the charity.

 The current chief executive is Luke Dowding.
 The current Co-Chairs are Rev Jarel Robinson-Brown and Rev Mark Rowland.

 Recent landmark events and programmes include: the development of Space to Be, an online initiative during the pandemic, the sponsorship of the Creating Sanctuary resource, the first UK national memorial event for harm and the loss of LGBT+ life to suicide in Christian contexts, the support of denominations and traditions as they discern conversations regarding LGBT+ inclusion (including ordination and marriage), international symposiums exploring leadership, coordinating efforts to challenge systemic homophobia and transphobia in the church and wider society, and regular materials and resources for members and supporters.